at-import/jacket/readme.md

 }
 ```

-Create a stylesheets for each build, and tell Jacket what the weather is.
+Create stylesheets for each build and tell Jacket what the weather is.

 style.ios.scss